Vizzuality/marxan-cloud/docs/features/scenario-features/linking-features-to-scenarios/high-level-design.md

     this will be used as a back-reference to link `scenario_features_data` rows to their matching `features_data` rows at import time.

+### Platform-wide features - export

+For these features, we rely on the core assumption for platform-wide features outlined in the _Aims and assumptions_ section above.

+As all the project-level metadata and spatial data for these features must be already present in the target MarxanCloud instance (this will be true by definition for cloning operations, as these are performed within the same instance), only `(geodb)scenario_features_data` rows will be exported.

+The export process, at scenario export time, is mostly identical to that of `(geodb)scenario_features_data` rows for user-uploaded `(apidb)features`, except that we iterate over platform-wide `(apidb)features` rows and we reference `(geodb)features_data` rows that map to platform-wide data.

 ### User-uploaded features - import

 - Given `new_project_id` as the id of the project created through the current import process;

 - At _project import time_, for each `(apidb)features` in the import piece, as
   `current_feature`: